trimstray/nginx-admins-handbook/doc/HELPERS.md

 ##### Modify 301/302 response body

 By default, NGINX sent small document body for 301 and 302 redirects.
-[RFC 2616 - 10.3.2 301 Moved Permanently](https://tools.ietf.org/html/rfc2616#section-10.3.2) and [RFC 2616 - 10.3.3 302 Found](https://tools.ietf.org/html/rfc2616#section-10.3.3) specifies that the entity bodies you want to remove should be present.
+[RFC 2616 - 10.3.2 301 Moved Permanently](https://tools.ietf.org/html/rfc2616#section-10.3.2) and [RFC 2616 - 10.3.3 302 Found](https://tools.ietf.org/html/rfc2616#section-10.3.3) specifies that the entity bodies should be present.

 Here you have an excellent explanation of the problem by [Michael Hampton](https://serverfault.com/users/126632/michael-hampton): [NGINX 301 and 302 serving small nginx document body.
 Any way to remove this behaviour?](https://serverfault.com/a/423685).

 On the other hand, 301/302 bodies never actually contains any locations - all pages contain just an error number and message without any revealing information.
 So I understand the reasons for deleting the 301/302 body content.
-Performance can also be an argument.
-It depends on what you're optimising for; the difference might be quite substancial for traffic counting, for example; it might also be the tipping point between needing to send an extra packet for the body or not.
+Performance can also be an argument, however it depends on what you're optimising for; the difference might be quite substancial for traffic counting, for example; it might also be the tipping point between needing to send an extra packet for the body or not.

 However, please note that this change is not RFC compliant: